Welcome to RennTech.org Community, Guest

 Neoplanet, Anshu, JFP is 100% correct.
 I have attached drive cycle documentation so you can wrap your head around it better.
 The key to remember, that all criteria must be met before all the monitors will run.
 IE: The gas tank must be a least 1/4 tank full and no more then 3/4 full.
 Also do not exceed 3,000 RPM or 60 MPH during any portion of the drive cycle!
 Once you have completed the first drive cycle the vehicle must cool down until its stone cold before you can start the second drive cycle.
 As for your fuse issue I would check the switch side of the relay for short to ground.
 IE: Pitched wire, Chafed wire, loose wire.
 Check the relay too!
 I would also check to see how many amps the SAI is pulling and see if its within specs.
 Hope this helps.

-binger started following Codes P0410 and P1141 revisited, Porsche Cayenne 2006 Base 3.4L Secondary Air Monitor not ready, MAF Connector and and 6 others
+binger started following Lopey Idle and intake pops on a cold start, Porsche Cayenne 2006 Base 3.4L Secondary Air Monitor not ready, MAF Connector and and 4 others

 There is more criteria that must be met before all the monitors will run.
 The gas tank must be a least 1/4 tank full and no more then 3/4 full for monitors to run.
 You must also run a minimum of 2 drive cycles to run and set all monitors from a cold motor.
 Trying to run2 drive cycles on the same day will not work for the DIYers.